-Our Lady and St Michael's Primary is under the trusteeship of the Archdiocese of Cardiff.
+Our Lady and St Michael's Primary is operated under the trusteeship Our Lady and St Michael's Primary is operated under the trusteeship of Belmont Abbey and the Archdiocese of Cardiff.
 It is maintained by Monmouthshire (LA).
 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.

-The aim of the Governors is to offer a Catholic education and ask parents applying for places for their children to support the Catholic character and ethos of the school.
+The aim of the Governors is to offer a holistic, Catholic education and ask parents applying for places for their children, to support the Catholic character and ethos of the school.